 Powered by clinical evidence, the Cannabis Standard platform asks a series of medical questions to determine whether a patient could be a good candidate for medical cannabis.
 If a patient is a candidate, it then produces a template medical document containing medical cannabis recommendations tailored for the patient to review with his or her healthcare professional.
 In order to register with a LP, the patient must obtain a Medical Document, executed by his/her healthcare professional.
 The Cannabis Standard does not diagnose or identify a disorder for which the patient could or should receive medical cannabis.
 Prescribing medical cannabis is the responsibility of the patient’s healthcare practitioner as evidenced by the execution of a Medical Document.
 Once a patient is actively using medical cannabis, Cannabis Standard enables them to track and share their outcomes to help build patient-powered research.

-The committee comprises clinical experts that specialize in medical cannabis and evidence-based reviews.
-It builds scientific evidence for the use of medical cannabis by reviewing best available evidence, emerging research and real-time data to better understand the effectiveness of different medical cannabis strains.
+The Committee comprises clinical experts that specialize in medical cannabis and evidence-based reviews.
+The Committee reviewed best available evidence, emerging research and real-time data to better understand the effectiveness of different medical cannabis strains.

-A formulary is a list of drugs covered by a plan.
+A formulary is a list of drugs, or medicines, covered by a plan.
 Cannabis Standard is a formulary that focuses exclusively on medical cannabis.
 It helps medical cannabis users find the recommended product for their condition and symptoms.